Symptoms of Venous Stasis

 The development of varicose and spider veins is commonly associated with venous stasis.
 People with venous stasis may also notice enlarged veins in their feet and legs.

-If left untreated, venous stasis could result in stasis dermatitis or venous stasis ulcers.
+If left untreated, venous stasis could result in brown spots on legs and feet, stasis dermatitis or venous stasis ulcers.
 Venous stasis ulcers are depressed lesions (open sores) on the skin, which are extremely tender to the touch and take a very long time to heal.
 Stasis dermatitis is a skin inflammation that results in an eczema-like rash, unrelenting itchiness, swelling, and redness.
 The lesions can “weep” clear fluid or leave the skin scaly and dry.

 What Causes Venous Stasis?